To setup routing on Microsoft 365 for email branding, you need to setup a

 If you’re a 365 user you should definitely try the native Outlook mobile app for Android or IOS.
 It comes packed with great features which trump the pre-installed mail reading apps in both the Apple and Google operating systems.
 Not to mention the most surprising fact that Outlook for mobile is free, well kind of… Continue reading “Is the Outlook app for IOS and Android really free?”

-How can I change my password?
+How can I access my email?